Patyegarang: Relationship with William Dawes

 Patyegarang may have lived with William Dawes in his hut at Observatory Point.
 Some of the expressions she shared with Dawes, such as Putuwá which means "to warm one's hand by the fire and then to squeeze gently the fingers of another person" indicate a close relationship.
 Australian writer Thomas Keneally describes Patyegarang as the "chief language teacher, servant, and perhaps lover" of William Dawes.

 Patyegarang learned to speak and read English from Dawes.
 It is not clear how long she was associated with him or what eventually happened to her.

 Proposal for statue of Patyegarang

 In 2020 a motion was put to the Council of the City of Sydney proposing that the council's CEO "work with local Aboriginal groups, including a representative from the Metropolitan Local Aboriginal Land Council (MLALC), to identify potential options to commission a public artwork commemorating Patyegarang".
+However, this has been without the consultation of Patyegarang's descendants or Dharug Elders and Community members as Metro Local Aboriginal Land Council does not speak for the Dharug Community.

 In popular culture

 In 2014, the Bangarra Dance Theatre created a work choreographed by Stephen Page called Patyegarang depicting her life and relationship with Dawes.

 Writer Kate Grenville based the characters in her novel The Lieutenant on the historical friendship of Patyegarang, the young Gadigal woman, and Lieutenant William Dawes.